The Department of Mechanical Engineering seeks highly qualified individuals to pursue graduate studies in our programs.

 *Fee waivers can be granted for CMU students and alumni, GEM applicants, McNair Scholars, etc. Contact us if you believe you qualify for a fee waiver.

 The review process begins shortly after the application deadline.
 All applications must be submitted through our online application system by the application deadline.
 Supplemental materials such as official test scores and letters of recommendations can be received after the application deadline.

 Incomplete applications can be reviewed if we have the following items:

 - An official online application

-- DuoLingo or TOEFL or IELTS (waived for native English speakers and non-native English speakers who have spent four years at an in-residence undergraduate program in the United States or Canada excluding Quebec)
+- Waived for native English speakers and non-native English speakers who have spent four years at an in-residence undergraduate program in the United States or Canada excluding Quebec)

 - Unofficial transcript(s) (uploaded into the application system)